-- To provide a better understanding of how positive clinical outcomes can be obtained and what components of chronic kidney disease (CKD) management programs influence or enhance acceptability for patients and result in cost-effective care for Indigenous Australians.
+- To provide a better understanding of how positive clinical outcomes can be obtained and what components of chronic kidney disease (CKD) management programs influence or enhance acceptability for patients and result in cost-effective care for Aboriginal and Torres Strait Islander people.

 - What are the elements of effective CKD programs that attain positive clinical outcomes?

-- What components of CKD management programs lead to enhanced Indigenous engagement/participation with health services, increased confidence in self-management and demonstrate improved acceptability, including patient satisfaction?
+- What components of CKD management programs lead to enhanced Aboriginal and Torres Strait Islander engagement/participation with health services, increased confidence in self-management and demonstrate improved acceptability, including patient satisfaction?

-- What are the barriers and enablers to implementation of CKD management programs in Indigenous populations?
+- What are the barriers and enablers to implementation of CKD management programs in Aboriginal and Torres Strait Islander populations?

 - What is the evidence of the cost-effectiveness of CKD management programs, in terms of the costs relative to the benefits of the programs/models, from the perspectives of individual patients and their families, the primary health services and tertiary health services?